SHINEILCHI/SHINEILCHI/README.md

 - 👋 Hi, I’m @SHINEILCHI
 - 👀 I’m interested in music, anime, and video games.
 - 🌱 I’m currently learning web development under Udemy classes.
-- 💞️ I’m looking to collaborate on web development projects but more so work as a Data Engineer.
+- 💞️ I’m looking forward to collaborate in projects that would expand my knowledge in Python Programming.
+- 🤫 I have a couple of private repositories from my current job so please ask me about this in case you're interested in hiring me. 😉
 - 📫 How to reach me: neilpatrickelison.npe@gmail.com

 <!---